Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 **Micro Processor**
 - **Arduino nano**
-  - **Reason:** The arduino nano are connected to various electronics(Maker Drive, Raspberry pi, BNO055) and help control all of it for the raspberry pi.
+  - **Reason:** The Arduino nano are connected to various electronics(Maker Drive, Raspberry pi, BNO055) and help control all of it for the raspberry pi.
 The Nano serves as an intermediary, handling lower-level tasks and offloading some processing from the Raspberry Pi.